✨ New Plugin Alert ✨ SleekRank is now available with €50 launch discount

 Custom statuses as filterable columns

 Edit Flow lets you define statuses like Pitch, Assigned, In review.
-SleekView reads those and lets you filter by multiple statuses at once — useful for content-pipeline review.
+SleekView lets you filter by multiple statuses at once for cross-pipeline review.

 Editorial metadata inline

-Due dates, word-count targets, channel assignments, and any custom _ef_editorial_meta_* field become sortable columns and inline-editable cells.
+Due dates, word-count targets, channel, and any custom _ef_editorial_meta_* field become sortable columns and inline-editable cells in the editor's queue.

 User Group filtering

 Edit Flow's User Groups stored in usermeta become a filter dimension.
-"Posts assigned to Marketing" or "Posts I own" are one click away.
+"Posts assigned to Marketing" or "Posts I own" are one click away on the same view.

 Audience